-State and Local Fiscal Recovery Fund
+State and Local Fiscal Recovery Fund (Recovery Fund)

-- Direct assistance to households, including cash grants to help families and individuals meet a variety of expenses.
+- Direct assistance to households: Including cash grants to help families and individuals meet a variety of expenses.
 Counties may consider directing cash assistance to families struggling to afford child care.

-- Assistance to unemployed workers, including child care expenses associated with accessing employment or job training.
+- Assistance to unemployed workers: Including child care expenses associated with accessing employment or job training.

-- Aid to impacted industries, such as tourism, travel, hospitality, and other impacted industries.
+- Aid to impacted industries: Such as tourism, travel, hospitality, and other impacted industries.
 Child care providers may qualify as an impacted industry so long as the county can provide evidence supporting a negative economic impact due to COVID-19.

 - Premium Pay for Essential Workers: Counties may also use recover funds to provide premium pay (defined as up to an additional $13 per hour) to eligible county workers performing essential work during the public health emergency.
 They can also provide grants to third-party employers within the county to compensate eligible workers who perform essential work.
 Child care workers are included in the definition of eligible workers performing essential work during the pandemic.

-Counties are also supplementing state and local aid with local dollars to stabilize the Child Care industry.
+Counties are also supplementing state and local aid with local dollars to stabilize the child care industry.

 King County, Wash. approved $2.2 million to offer free child care to emergency child workers during the pandemic, relying on the local Child Care Resource and Referral Agency to match families with licensed providers.

 Montgomery County, Md. approved $10 million to fund a Child Care Recovery to assist providers serving low-income families with reopening costs.